 The goal of this blog series is to tackle these concepts head-on, with help from experts in the field.
 For more information, see the Science in Sci-fi page.

-This article is part of the Science in Sci-fi, Fact in Fantasy blog series.
+This article on quantum mechanics is part of the Science in Sci-fi, Fact in Fantasy blog series.
 Each week, we tackle one of the scientific or technological concepts pervasive in sci-fi (space travel, genetic engineering, artificial intelligence, etc.) with input from an expert.
 Please join the mailing list to be notified every time new content is posted.
-About the Expert Philip A. Kramer has a doctorate in […]
+The Expert: Casey Berger Casey […]